dshack/pagerduty-webscripts/README.md

 - If there is an error in your code and you produce 500's, you may need to copy/paste to a new webscript URL.
 PagerDuty will treat multiple subsequent 500's as a sign of a bad URL, and delay or stop calling that URL for sometime.

 - If you want to make an outbound call through Plivo, I think you need to self-host on heroku, and may also need a paid plan.
-Don't worry, it's easy!
-Instructions [here](https://github.com/plivo/voicechat/)

-- The webscript.io [support team](support@webscript.io) is also great.
+It's easy; instructions [here](https://github.com/plivo/voicechat/).

 # Ideas